Lecrapouille/SimTaDyn/doc/Install.md

 git clone https://github.com/Lecrapouille/SimTaDyn.git
 mkdir SimTaDyn/src
 make
+make install-data
 ```

+Note:
-Note: the install is not yet implemented.
+* the install is not yet implemented.
+For the moment call SimTaDyn from its sources.
+* install-data will create a .SimTaDyn directory at your $HOME and copy important elements on it.

 ## Other architecture